kmanan/npm-mobile/README.md

 ## Features

 - Connect to your Nginx Proxy Manager instance
-- Secure authentication (plus device native biometrics support_
+- Secure authentication (plus device native biometrics support)
-- Manage all proxy hosts (view and edit)
+- Manage all proxy hosts (view, edit, turn on-off)
 - Each proxy host IP or URL is clickable
 - Monitor proxy host status
 - Porst List screen that sequentially lists all ports categorized for each server